-guide to renting for renters moving to the uk
+guide to renting for renters moving to central London

-If you're relocating to the UK, you might find that the rental process is slightly different from what you're used to and a little daunting.
+If you're relocating to central London, you might find the rental process slightly different from what you're used to and a little daunting.

 There are a few processes that need to be ticked off before you get the keys to your new home: